 Constellium to Report Fourth Quarter and Full Year 2022 Results on February 22, 2023

-/EIN News/ -- PARIS, Feb.
-08, 2023 (GLOBE NEWSWIRE) -- Constellium SE (NYSE: CSTM) will host a conference call and webcast on Wednesday, February 22, 2023, at 10:00 AM (Eastern Daylight Time) to announce its fourth quarter and full year 2022 results.
+PARIS, Feb.
+08, 2023 (GLOBE NEWSWIRE) -- Constellium SE CSTM will host a conference call and webcast on Wednesday, February 22, 2023, at 10:00 AM (Eastern Daylight Time) to announce its fourth quarter and full year 2022 results.
 The press release will be sent before market opening.

 The conference call will be hosted by Jean-Marc Germain, Chief Executive Officer, and Peter Matt, Executive Vice President and Chief Financial Officer.